perej1/elliptical-sim/README.md

 3. An example with a skewed t-distribution is constructed.
-Here we use the elliptical extreme quantile region estimator for estimation, and thus, estimated quantile regions have an elliptical shape, even though true quantile regions are not elliptically shaped.
+Here we use the elliptical extreme quantile region estimator for estimation, and thus, the estimated quantile regions have an elliptical shape, even though the true quantile regions are not elliptically shaped.
 For the skewed t-distribution we repeat each scenario once.
 Thus, summary statistics are not relevant here, but illustrative figures are in the directory `summary-data/figures-skew/`.